MOE Sexuality Education in Schools

 Please click here to view.

-The focus for “Love Matters” is on issues in relationships.
+The focus for Sexuality Education at Pre-University is on respectful relationships.
 Specifically, the JC/CI package covers Interpersonal Relationships, with themes of Human Development, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships.

 eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.